fatfisz/floox/README.md

 ## Basic usage

+This section is still under construction!

 ## API

+This section is still under construction!

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.